vha3/Hunter-Adams-RP2040-Demos/README.md

 ## How do I use them?

 If you are an ECE 4760 student, you will clone this repository into the same directory which contains your copy of the [pico sdk](https://github.com/raspberrypi/pico-sdk).

 For Lab 1, you'll add a folder to the [Lab_1](Lab_1) directory.
 For Lab 2, you'll add a folder to the [Lab_2](Lab_2) directory.
 And for Lab 3, you'll add a folder to the [Lab_3](Lab_3) directory.
 Each of those folders contains the demos from which you should start each lab.
 The [Lab_1_Incremental](Lab_1_Incremental) directory contains a sequence of demos that incrementally builds to the starting demos from which you start Lab 1.

+For your final project, you will add a folder to the root directory.